afterpay/sdk-android/README.md

 )
 ```

+> **NOTES:**
+> - The configuration must always be set when using the SDK, and before any included components are initialised.
-> **NOTE:** The merchant account is subject to change and it is recommended to update this configuration **once per day**.
+> - The merchant account is subject to change and it is recommended to update this configuration **once per day**.
 The example project provides a [reference][example-configuration] demonstrating how this may be implemented.
+> - Configuring the SDK with a UK locale will display Clearpay assets and branding, T&Cs, and currency formatting.

 ### Launching the Checkout (v1)